klebgenomics/Kaptive/README.md

 ## Databases distributed with Kaptive

-The Kaptive repository contains _Klebsiella_ K-locus and O-locus databases in the [reference_database](https://github.com/katholt/Kaptive/tree/master/reference_database) directory, but you can run the Kaptive with any appropriately formatted database of your own.
+The Kaptive repository contains _Klebsiella_ K-locus and O-locus databases plus _A. baumannii_ K-locus and OC-locus databases in the [reference_database](https://github.com/katholt/Kaptive/tree/master/reference_database) directory, but you can run Kaptive with any appropriately formatted database of your own.

+The databases were developed and curated by [Kelly Wyres](https://holtlab.net/kelly-wyres/) (_Klebsiella_) and [Johanna Kenyon](https://research.qut.edu.au/infectionandimmunity/projects/bacterial-polysaccharide-research/) (_A. baumannii_).

-If you have a locus database that you would like to be added to Kaptive for use by yourself and others in the community, [please get in touch](https://github.com/katholt/Kaptive/issues).
+If you have a locus database that you would like to be added to Kaptive for use by yourself and others in the community, please get in touch via the [issues page](https://github.com/katholt/Kaptive/issues) or [email](mailto:kaptive.typing@gmail.com) .
 Similarly, if you have identified new locus variants not currently in the existing databases, let us know!

 #### _Klebsiella_ K locus databases

-The primary reference database (`Klebsiella_k_locus_primary_reference.gbk`) comprises full-length (_galF_ to _ugd_) annotated sequences for each distinct _Klebsiella_ K locus, where available:
+The _Klebsiella_ K locus primary reference database (`Klebsiella_k_locus_primary_reference.gbk`) comprises full-length (_galF_ to _ugd_) annotated sequences for each distinct _Klebsiella_ K locus, where available:
 * KL1 - KL77 correspond to the loci associated with each of the 77 serologically defined K-type references.
 * KL101 and above are defined from DNA sequence data on the basis of gene content.